isovic/racon/README.md

 ## Contact information

-For additional information, help and bug reports please send an email to one of the following: ivan.sovic@irb.hr, robert.vaser@fer.hr, mile.sikic@fer.hr
+For additional information, help and bug reports please send an email to one of the following: ivan.sovic@irb.hr, robert.vaser@fer.hr, mile.sikic@fer.hr, nagarajann@gis.a-star.edu.sg

 ## Acknowledgment

 This work has been supported in part by Croatian Science Foundation under the project UIP-11-2013-7353.
+IS is supported in part by the Croatian Academy of Sciences and Arts under the project "Methods for alignment and assembly of DNA sequences using nanopore sequencing data".
+NN is supported by funding from A*STAR, Singapore.